Find a Therapist Near Me

 Regular depression, often referred to as major depressive disorder (MDD) or clinical depression, can occur at any time of the year and is not necessarily tied to seasonal changes.
 Its symptoms are similar to those of SAD but may be present year-round.
 These symptoms include persistent sadness, loss of interest or pleasure in activities, changes in appetite or weight, sleep disturbances, feelings of worthlessness or guilt, difficulty concentrating, and thoughts of death or suicide.

 While there is overlap in the symptoms of seasonal depression and regular depression, the timing and duration of symptoms are key distinguishing factors.
 Seasonal depression occurs predictably during certain seasons, whereas regular depression is not tied to seasonal changes and can persist throughout the year.
-Both conditions can significantly impact daily functioning and quality of life and may require treatment, such as therapy, medication, or light therapy for SAD.
+Both conditions can significantly impact daily functioning and quality of life and may require treatment, such as therapy, medication, light therapy for SAD or even resources like Alaska Halfway House.

 Is seasonal depression a type of anxiety?